 It was the Great Jam of 2023 that started my obsession with cat-tech security.
 I had come home from a late client meeting to find the feeder stuck—the internal rotor had basically turned into a jammed dishwasher—and Beans, my ragdoll mix, looking at me like I’d personally betrayed her ancestors.
-Hopper, meanwhile, had already begun his career as a safecracker, having chewed a corner of the lid until it looked like a serrated knife.
 Since then, I do not just buy feeders; I stress-test them like they are going to be deployed in a riot zone.
-If a piece of gear cannot survive a three-hour client workshop in February without being toppled, it does not get a permanent spot in my kitchen.
+If a piece of gear cannot survive a three-hour client workshop without being toppled, it does not get a permanent spot in my suburban Denver kitchen.
+After three years of trial and error, I’ve realized that most feeders are designed for polite cats.
+Hopper is not a polite cat.
+He is a safecracker with a salmon-flavored agenda.

 The Psychology of the Heist

 Look, cats are crepuscular, which is a fancy way of saying they are wired to be absolute menaces at dawn and dusk.
 This is when their drive to hunt or forage peaks.
-When that 4L hopper is sitting there, full of salmon-flavored goodness, it is not just a food bowl to them.
+When that 4L hopper is sitting there, full of goodness, it is not just a food bowl to them.
 It is a puzzle.
 It is a challenge.
 It is the big vault in a Vegas casino, and Hopper is George Clooney, only with more fur and less impulse control.
+If you think your cat is 'bad,' you’re looking at it the wrong way.
+They’re just engineers with too much free time and a high-calorie incentive.

 Why Your DIY Fixes Are Probably Failing

 My first instinct was the same as everyone else's: make it a fortress.
 I went through a phase where I was treating the kitchen like a feline maximum-security wing.
 I tried silver duct tape first, thinking I could just tape the lid shut.
 Big mistake.
-All that did was leave a tacky, sticky residue of silver duct tape on my fingertips that took a week to scrub off, and it gave Hopper a better grip for his paws.
+All that did was leave a tacky, sticky residue on my fingertips that took a week to scrub off, and it gave Hopper a better grip for his paws.
 It turns out cats actually like the texture of tape when they are trying to rip something apart.
+It’s like giving a toddler a sticker book; you’re just encouraging the behavior.

 Then I tried putting the entire unit inside a dog crate.
-It worked for about two days until I realized I was living in a suburban Denver rental that now looked like a hoarding situation, and the cats were just reaching their paws through the bars to bat at the food chute anyway.
+It worked for about two days until I realized I was living in a rental that now looked like a hoarding situation, and the cats were just reaching their paws through the bars to bat at the food chute anyway.
 If you are at the point where you are buying locks for a cat bowl, you have already lost the mental war.
 You are playing on their turf now.
+The trick isn't to add external hardware; it’s to choose a feeder that has better internal logic.
+I actually spent a few late nights comparing models after a particularly bad incident last April, and I wrote about the late-night deadline test that finally helped me figure out which smart feeder could actually handle a cat with a grudge.

 The Leverage Point Secret